Bootstrap Percolation in Random Graphs of Unbounded Rank: Abstract

 \section{Abstract}

-Bootstrap percolation in (random) graphs is a contagion dynamics among a set of vertices with certain threshold levels.
-The process is started by a set of initially infected vertices, and an initially uninfected vertex with threshold $k$ gets infected as soon as the number of its infected neighbors exceeds $k$.
-This process has been studied extensively in so called \textit{rank one} models.
-These models can generate random graphs with heavy-tailed degree sequences but they are not capable of clustering.
-In this paper, we treat a class of random graphs of unbounded rank which allow for extensive clustering.
-Our main result determines the final fraction of infected vertices as the fixed point of a non-linear operator defined on a suitable function space.
-We propose an algorithm that facilitates neural networks to calculate this fixed point efficiently.
-We further derive criteria based on the Fr\'echet derivative of the operator that allows one to determine whether small infections spread through the entire graph or rather stay local.
+Bootstrap percolation in (random) graphs is a contagion dynamic among a set of vertices with certain threshold levels.
+The process is started by a set of initially infected vertices, and an initially uninfected vertex with threshold $k$ gets infected as soon as the number of its infected neighbors reaches $k$.
+This process has been studied extensively in \textit{rank one} models.
+These models can generate random graphs with heavy-tailed degree sequences but they are not capable of generating networks with a flexible stochastic block structure.
+In this paper, we treat a class of random graphs of unbounded rank that can generate flexible stochastic block structures.
+Our main result determines the limit in probability of the final fraction of infected vertices from the fixed point of a non-linear operator defined on a suitable function space.
+We propose a neural network based algorithm to calculate this fixed point efficiently.
+We further derive criteria based on the Fr\'echet derivative of the operator that allow one to determine whether small infections spread through the entire graph or rather stay local.